 Reactive power any time

 The blueplanet 50.0 TL3 RPonly is integrated into the system on the AC side and supplies reactive power day and night.
-The number of inverters is scalable and depends on the extent to which grid management is required.
+The number of units is scalable and depends on the extent to which grid management is required.

 Avoiding yield losses of solar PV systems

 If the reactive power compensation unit is intended for use in PV plants, it works together with KACO new energy string inverters as well as with third-party products.

 Plus: By using the blueplanet 50.0 TL3 RPonly, the solar PV inverters are not forced to reduce the active power in order to deliver reactive power at the same time - thus protecting the PV plant operator from yield losses.

 Hassel, Germany: Since 2017, the Hassel solar park has been generating a total of 7.83 megawatt peak environmentally friendly electricity.
 Built by E.ON Energie Deutschland GmbH and managed by the LHI Group during ongoing operations, the blueplanet 50.0 TL3 RPonly has here found one of its first applications alongside the solar PV inverters from KACO new energy: Eight reactive power compensation units are integrated into the solar power plant on the AC side.
 By providing reactive power both during the day and at night, they make a constant contribution to grid management.
 Picture: E.ON